Killing of Trayvon Martin

-On the evening of February 26, 2012, in Sanford, Florida, United States, George Zimmerman fatally shot Trayvon Martin, a 17-year-old African-American male, who was visiting his father while suspended from his Miami-area high school.
+On the evening of February 26, 2012, in Sanford, Florida, United States, George Zimmerman fatally shot Trayvon Martin, a 17-year-old African-American teenager.

 Zimmerman, a 28-year-old multiracial man who identifies as Hispanic, was a neighborhood watch coordinator for the gated community where Martin was visiting relatives at the time of the shooting.
 Zimmerman became suspicious of Martin and called police.
-Martin then attacked Zimmerman and Zimmerman shot him with a pistol he was licensed to carry.
+During an altercation, Zimmerman shot and killed Martin with a pistol.

 In a widely reported trial, Zimmerman was charged with second-degree murder for Martin's death.
 He was later acquitted by a jury after saying he acted in self-defense.
 Martin was unarmed during the encounter.
 The incident was reviewed by the Department of Justice for potential civil rights violations, but no additional charges were filed.

 Parties involved

 Trayvon Martin

 An undated personal photo of Trayvon Martin wearing a hoodie was displayed by protesters and sold by merchants on hoodies, T-shirts, and keychains, prompting the family to trademark slogans using his name.

 Trayvon Benjamin Martin was the son of Sybrina Fulton and Tracy Martin, who were divorced in 1999.
 He was a junior at Dr. Michael M. Krop High School and lived with his mother and older brother in Miami Gardens, Florida.
 On the day he was fatally shot, he and his father were visiting his father's fiancée and her son at her town home in Sanford, Florida.
 She lived in The Retreat at Twin Lakes, a gated community Martin had visited several times before.

 According to his autopsy, Martin was 5 ft 11 in tall and weighed 158 lb at the time of his death.